Lesson Plan - Get It!

 - Which amount will reduce the size of the carrots?

-Before we resize the carrots, let’s look at an example of resizing using different fractions.
+Before you help Declan resize the carrots, look at an example of resizing using different fractions.

-- What happens when we multiply this measurement by different fractions?
+- What happens when you multiply this measurement by different fractions?

-Look at the three multiplication expressions we can use to resize the fork (below).
+Look at the three multiplication expressions you can use to resize the fork (below).

 - Can you predict which expression will enlarge the size of the fork?